pranavkdm/R-PointHop/README.md

 ## Introduction

+R-PointHop is an unsupervised learning method for registration of two point cloud objects.
+It derives point features from training data statistics in a hierarchical feedforward manner without end-to-end optimization.
+The features are used to find point correspondences which in turn lead to estimating the 3D transformation.
+More technical details can be found in our paper.

 In this repository, we release the code for training R-PointHop method and evaluating on a given pair of point cloud objects.

 ## Packages